 Protection of those fleeing or at risk of persecution, torture, or extreme danger represents a centerpiece of international and US immigration law.
 It also constitutes one of the most pressing and unattended challenges in the US immigration field.
 The US refugee protection system, broadly understood to encompass refugees, asylum-seekers and non-citizens in need of short-term protection, has ambitious goals and diverse responsibilities.
 It seeks to screen, admit and promote the integration of refugees; to adjudicate political asylum cases; and to offer temporary protection to persons from designated countries.
 It also seeks to detect and prevent the admission of persons that raise national security, public safety, and fraud concerns.

-To address the need for concentrated academic and policy attention to this pillar of the US immigration system and the international system of refugee protection, the Center for Migration Studies of New York (CMS) is publishing a series of papers on the US refugee protection system that will offer recommendations to strengthen and reform the system.
+To address the need for concentrated academic and policy attention to this pillar of the US immigration system and the international system of refugee protection, the Center for Migration Studies of New York (CMS) published a series of papers on the US refugee protection system that offer recommendations to strengthen and reform the system.

-The following series articles are now available in CMS’s public policy journal, the Journal on Migration and Human Security (JMHS):
+The individual series articles are available in CMS’s public policy journal, the Journal on Migration and Human Security (JMHS):

 This paper examines the legal parameters of Temporary Protected Status (TPS) in the United States and traces the program’s legislative history, exploring the congressional intent behind its creation.
 It argues that TPS has mostly been used as a tool to provide long-term protection, which runs contrary to congressional intent in establishing the program and has placed TPS recipients in a “legal limbo” in which they are unable to fully integrate into the United States.
 The paper discusses administrative and legislative remedies that would attempt to realign the TPS program with the goal of providing temporary protection to individuals fleeing crisis situations, as well as uphold the US tradition of integrating long-term immigrants.